 State law requires a child to be five years of age by September 1st to start Kindergarten.
 A student must be age six by September 1st (or have completed one year of Kindergarten) to start the first grade.

-It is understood that no student who qualifies for special education services under the Individuals with Disabilities in Education (IDEA) shall participate in the independent study unless it is specifically authorized under his/her IEP.
+It is understood that no student who qualifies for special education services under

 Any child leaving the United States for a short vacation, to any country considered by Center of Disease Control and Prevention (CDC) to have increased risk of TB exposure, such as Mexico, Philippines, India or Southeast Asia must call the County of Tuberculosis clinic for TB screening upon return.